ttscoff/bunch/bunch-files/scripts/automator-workflows.md

 ---
 layout: default
 title: Running Automator Workflows
+parent: Running Scripts
-parent: Bunch Files
+grand_parent: Bunch Files
 ---
 # Running an Automator Workflow

-If a line starts with an ampersand (&), it will be run as an Automator workflow.
+If a line starts with an ampersand (`&`), it will be run as an Automator workflow.
 These should be created in Automator as a Workflow, and saved with the `.workflow` extension.

 Note that all Workflows for Bunch must have a variable named "Bunch" defined.
 See the end of this section for instructions on adding a variable to a Workflow.